Blog – Posted on Monday, Jun 01

 In Late Bloomers, Rich Karlgaard dispels the assumption that all genius must emerge in days of youth.
 He argues that our culture’s obsession with early achievement discourages older members of society from pursuing their passion and talents, pleading for the world to consider “a kinder clock for human development” instead.
 His book presents an alternative outlook that would empower more people among us to follow their dreams, because it’s never too late!

-53. How to Write an Autobiographical Novel: Essays by Alexander Chee
+53. How to Write an Autobiographical Novel by Alexander Chee

 Alexander Chee’s collection of essays, How to Write an Autobiographical Novel, muses on the subjects of art and identity, as well as the craft of writing itself.
 This thoughtful and reflective book is an impactful invitation into the interior world of one of America’s most acclaimed essayists.